cseanburns/systems-librarianship/src/16-installing-configuring-mysql.md

 the LAMP stack and install and configure [MySQL][wikipediaMySQL].

-If you need a refresher on relational databases, the website can help.
-See:
+If you need a refresher on relational databases, see:
 [Introduction to Relational Databases][introRelDatabases].

-It's also good to review the documentation for any technology that you use. has [good documentation][mariadbDocs] and getting started pages.

 ## Install and Set Up MySQL